-For those of you tired of walking around concrete and stone we recommend some adventure parks where, depending on the type of adventurer you are, you can either do extreme sports or have a picnic with your friends.
-Here are our suggestions:
+For those of you tired of walking around concrete and stone, we recommend some adventure parks where, depending on the type of adventurer you are, you can either do extreme sports or have a picnic with friends.
+Here are some suggestions:

 - Snagov– This area is about 20 km away from Bucharest.
 Snagov Monastery is considered to be one of the presumed burial grounds of Vlad.
 The other place is Comana.
 Yeah, I’ve mentioned it earlier :).
 There are plenty of things you can do here such as: visiting Vlad’s monastery (by the way: it’s placed on an island surrounded by water), see one of Ceausescu’s former residences (unfortunately only from a distance, because of it’s today private use), rent a boat, have a picnic around Snagov forest and cycle around.

 - Sinaia– And of course for skiing & hiking we have a 2 h 30 min train drive beautiful mountain resort.
 It’s the home of the most amazing castle – Peles – the Romanian royal family summer residence.
 The castle can be visited mostly at any time with some restrictions in winter.
 Monday & Tuesday all museums in Romania are closed.

 - Busteni & Azuga– Close to Sinaia using the train, these are also very good destinations if you want to try hiking.